 Most companies have a digital presence on a website.
-As a digital marketing manager, you curate the online experience for the customer, working with software engineers, graphic designers and interface designers to make the website look professional and relevant to the brand.
+As a digital marketer, you curate the online experience for the customer, working with software engineers, graphic designers and interface designers to make the website look professional and relevant to the brand.
 You help with marketing campaigns, making sure everything is cohesive and fits with the brand that the company wants to convey.
 Your work may include writing reports for stakeholders on customers’ responses to products and the brand through the website and review websites.

 If you’re interested in this area, you can read this overview of digital and media marketing.

-Performance marketing manager
+Performance marketing executive

-As a performance marketing manager, you work with the online platforms available to an organisation like social media, apps and websites to produce marketing campaigns.
+As a performance marketing executive, you work with the online platforms available to an organisation like social media, apps and websites to produce marketing campaigns.
 Your job includes analysing the success of previous marketing campaigns so you can understand the best way to approach new ones and then monitoring how effective the new ones are based on sales and public perception.

 Performance marketing often includes some market research.
 If this interests you, you can read this overview of what a career in market research is.